Notifycal/static-landing/src/content/footer/-index.en.md

 ---
-description: "Focus on your business, we will take care of the rest."
+description: 'Focus on your business, we will take care of the rest.'
-copyright: "© 2025 Notifycal.
-All rights reserved."
+copyright: '© 2025 Notifycal.
+All rights reserved.'
 socials: 'Socials'
 quickLinks: 'Quick Links'
 locationContact: 'Location & Contact'